BetaHuhn/repo-file-sync-action/README.md

     dest: .github/workflows/stale.yml
 ```

-More info on how to specify what files to sync where [below](#-Configuration).
+More info on how to specify what files to sync where [below](#%EF%B8%8F-sync-configuration).

 ## ⚙️ Action Configuration

-Here are all the parameters [action-github-file-sync](https://github.com/BetaHuhn/action-github-file-sync) takes:
+Here are all the inputs [action-github-file-sync](https://github.com/BetaHuhn/action-github-file-sync) takes:

 ```yml
 CONFIG_PATH: The path to the sync configuration file